eprochasson/another-challenge/report.md

-# Report on the kite-challenge
+# Report on the challenge

 Completion time: around 11 hours.